guard2020/guardce/README.md

 cd <INSTALL_DIR>/guardce-main
 sudo docker-compose -f docker-compose-cloud-min.yml up -d [service]
 ```
-> You can check the health of containers connecting to portainer (port 19100) and eventually check the logs.
+> You can check the health of containers connecting to Portainer (port 19100) and eventually check the logs of all containers.
 8) If all is OK and all containers are running, start final configuration
 ```console
 cd <INSTALL_DIR>/guardce-main/guard_cloud